music

 Small Scenes and Why They Matter

-The Cardiff scene that Sul is part of — the small number of artists making bedroom pop and adjacent music in that city — matters for reasons that are not about scale.
+The Cardiff scene that Sul is part of, the small number of artists making bedroom pop and adjacent music in that city, matters for reasons that are not about scale.
 Small scenes are where things begin.
 The New York punk scene of 1977 was tiny.
 Detroit techno started with a few people in a few rooms.
 Seattle grunge was a local phenomenon before it became a cultural event.
-Small scenes allow the thing that makes any genre interesting — genuine dialogue between a small number of people who are all trying to figure something out — to happen without the distorting pressure of commercial expectation.
+Small scenes allow the thing that makes any genre interesting, genuine dialogue between a small number of people who are all trying to figure something out, to happen without the distorting pressure of commercial expectation.

 The thing I find hardest to describe about Sul's music is the quality of hopefulness underneath the sadness.
-It's not optimism — optimism is a confident prediction about the future, and the music is too honest for that.
-It's more like a refusal to conclude that the difficulty is the whole truth, a sense that something else is possible even when the evidence for it is thin.
+It is not optimism.
+Optimism is a confident prediction about the future, and the music is too honest for that.
+It is more like a refusal to conclude that the difficulty is the whole truth, a sense that something else is possible even when the evidence for it is thin.
 That quality is what makes the music re-listenable.
-Purely sad music is often a one-time experience — you receive the sadness, you process it, you move on.
+Purely sad music is often a one-time experience: you receive the sadness, you process it, you move on.
 Music that holds sadness and possibility in the same hand asks to be returned to, because the balance between them changes depending on where you are when you listen.
-Sul's music changes.
-I change.
-Together we keep having slightly different conversations.

 View all